divesresearch/dives-website/content/english/blog/typescript.md

 # Conclusion

-While using TypeScript might be preferable in certain cases, it comes with costs as well.
-Keep those costs in mind whenever you are considering to whether or not to use TypeScript.
+While using TypeScript might be preferable in certain cases like building public libraries, it also comes with certain costs as well.
+Keep those costs in mind whenever you are considering whether or not to use TypeScript.

 # References